-The wonders of French pharmacy products — from Bioderma to Embryolisse — have been well-documented here at the Strategist and beyond, but for Made in France week, we wondered if there were any other under-the-radar French beauty products we weren’t clued in on yet.
-We heard about a volumizing Bourjois mascara this week and a brightening micellar water from Melvita, but to dig even deeper, we surveyed makeup artists — including Paris’s most famous makeup artist, Violette — and beauty bloggers on some of their lesser-known favorites.
+The wonders of French pharmacy products — from Bioderma to Embryolisse — have been well-documented here at the Strategist and beyond.
+But we couldn’t help but wonder if there were any even more obscure, further other under-the-radar French beauty products we weren’t yet clued in on.
+To dig even deeper, we asked makeup artists — including Violette, arguably Paris’s most famous makeup artist — and beauty bloggers on some of their lesser-known favorites.

 For acne-prone skin, blogger Anastasja of Sea, Glow & Sun says she can’t live without this Caudalie serum, which relies on the brand’s signature grape-derived resveratrol to brighten and even out skin tone.
 “This serum hydrates, helps to reduce acne scars (or any hyperpigmentation), and makes you look radiant.
 I like to apply it under the moisturizer in the morning and at night.
 It’s probably the best serum I’ve ever tried,” she says.

 And though we’ve already praised Saforelle’s probiotic tampons before, Violette says this philosophy on healthy feminine care products should extend to body hygiene products as well.
 “I am a bit shocked by how terrible women’s hygiene products are in the U.S. And how poor education is on this topic,” she says.
 “I buy all my soap from Saforelle, and even my tampons, which are loaded with probiotics to help with my natural flora.
 The quality is much better.”